TO BE PUBLISHED March 2026

 Format: DOWNLOADABLE PDF

 Discussion will look at implementation priorities following the Government accepting key recommendations in the CAR’s final report.
-These include developing evidence-led resources to support curriculum adaptation for all children including those with SEND - as well as the commitment to explore alternative assessment arrangements for children with SEND that are not able to undertake phonics screening and multiplication tables checks.
+These include developing evidence-led resources to support curriculum adaptation for all children, including those with SEND, as well as the commitment to explore alternative assessment arrangements for children with SEND that are not able to undertake phonics screening and multiplication tables checks.

-Accountability & oversight
+Accountability and oversight

 With proposals for increased Ofsted powers in the Children’s Wellbeing and Schools Bill to protect vulnerable children, including those with SEND, there will be discussion on next steps for developing accountability mechanisms for schools and local authorities.

-Funding & improving outcomes
+Funding and improving outcomes

 There will also be a focus on longer-term priorities for improving outcomes, including strengthening progression into further and higher education and supporting sustainable transitions into employment, and considering access to supported work experience and accessible qualification pathways.